rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 ---

-*This guide is based on a video tutorial about building a packet sniffer in Python.
-It has been rewritten in simple, easy-to-understand English for beginners.*

----

 <a id="part-2"></a>

-# How to Format a MAC Address in Python (Easy English Guide)
+# How to Format a MAC Address in Python

-This guide explains, in simple English, how to take a raw MAC address (from a packet sniffer) and turn it into a normal, human-readable format.
+This guide explains, how to take a raw MAC address (from a packet sniffer) and turn it into a normal, human-readable format.

 ---